The one-size-fits-all benefits era is over

 Let's be honest about what's happening in most companies right now.

 HR puts together a benefits package at the start of the year.
-Health insurance, PF, maybe a wellness program, maybe a meal card.
+Health insurance, PF, maybe a wellness programme, maybe a meal card.
 Same package for everyone from the 24-year-old developer who just wants a gym membership to the 45-year-old working parent who desperately needs better childcare support.

 This isn't a new problem.
 But in 2026, it's becoming impossible to ignore.
 Healthcare costs are projected to rise roughly 10% this year according to SHRM's latest reporting.
 Employees are more vocal about what they want.
-And the competition for talent has made benefits a real differentiator, not just a compliance checkbox.
+And the competition for talent has made benefits a real differentiator not just a compliance checkbox.

 What flexible benefits actually look like in practice